-Making – also called project-based learning – is changing how students learn, how educators and schools teach (especially the critical STEAM subjects) and how communities prepare children and young people for living, working and learning in the future.
+Making – also called project-based learning – is changing how students learn, how educators and schools teach (especially the critical STEAM subjects – science, technology, engineering, the arts and math) and how communities prepare children and young people for living, working and learning in the future.

 Along with its dramatic influence on K-12 education, making is also changing higher education and workforce training.
 And, in our rapidly changing society, making has become a focus in developing strategies to foster economic and community development.

 Maker Faire Milwaukee serves as an information and resource hub for our growing community of makers and for those who want to learn more about the dynamic global Maker Movement.
 The 2018 Faire will feature these special programs and opportunities for attendees that showcase the impact of the Maker Movement on these important topics for our community: